 This Kubernetes multi-cloud approach makes sure that even if a data center goes down, your customers will still be able to access and use your e-commerce app.
 In fact, this is a critical aspect of web application development for the cloud, where you develop, expecting the system will fail.
 With the ability to leverage multiple clusters to host your application, Kubernetes facilitates that kind of development.

 What is a Kubernetes Manifest?

-A Kubernetes Manifest is a place where you define all of the properties you want to deploy using Kubernetes.
-In other words, you’re basically telling Kubernetes everything about your application — how it works, what it connects to (such as databases), the services it uses, etc.
+A Kubernetes Manifest is a place where you define all the properties you want to deploy using Kubernetes.
+You’re basically telling Kubernetes everything about your application — how it works, what it connects to (such as databases) and the services it uses.

 What are Your Other Deployment Options?

-As you might imagine, Kubernetes — or for that matter, containerization — aren’t necessarily your only deployment options.
-You can deploy, manage, and scale your application in other ways, but as you’ll see later on, these alternative approaches present major challenges.
+As you might imagine, Kubernetes and containerized applications aren’t necessarily your only deployment options.
+You can deploy, manage, and scale your application in other ways, but as you’ll see later, these alternative approaches present major challenges.

 Alternatives to Kubernetes